Preston-Landers/QuietPlaces/Readme.md

 ## Known Bugs ##

-* Not searching the updated location when app in background?!
 * Current selection (of a Quiet Place) is lost when changing device orientation
-* If you are currently inside a geofence, and then move the fence away from you, it doesn't register as leaving the fence since it got removed and then readded in the other spot.
+* If you are currently inside a geofence, and then move the fence away from you with a drag, it doesn't register as leaving the fence since it got removed and then readded in the other spot.
 * If you create a new QP that you are currently inside, it doesn't trigger the silence.